Butterflies are not hard to paint, once you know what’s involved. With some proper techniques and a little patience, you’re on your way!

 Your porcelain has been cleaned with denatured alcohol, your butterflies have been transferred, your paint has been mixed to the perfect consistency…now what?
 Let’s say that you have chosen to paint a Monarch butterfly, for ease of description in this article.

+The brush size you use depends mainly on the size of your butterfly, but let’s assume that it is a bit smaller than life size.
+For this I would use a No.2 sable brush to lay the color and a fine No.00 sable brush for the detail work, ( no square shaders used here ).
 Having a different brush for each color helps, but is by no means imperative.
 You may have to work a little faster with one brush as you are working with a closed medium.
 The most important thing to remember when painting the wings of a butterfly is the direction of your stroke.
 Your brush stroke MUST follow the butterfly’s wing.

 To help you remember, think about where the wings attach to the butterfly’s body.
 The direction of your brush stroke should be from the outer edge of the wing in a gentle curve to the center section of the butterfly, known as the thorax.
 A common mistake is to change direction on the hind wings.
 If you do this, you will end up with a colorful leaf but nothing that resembles a real butterfly.
 Ready?